Shakakai/100x/_posts/2024-10-11-apple-reasoning-study.md

 image_url: /images/posts/Apple-Reasoning-Drop.png
 ---

-Apple research just published a remarkable study about the reasoning capabilities of LLM's including GPT-4o, Llama, Mistral, and others.
-Their results found that LLM's are not capable of advanced reasoning and their behavior is better explained by sophisticated pattern matching.
-Furthermore, additional compute or larger models won't improve the reasoning of LLM's.
+A recent study published by Apple Research has provided significant insights into the reasoning capabilities of Large Language Models (LLMs), including GPT-4o, Llama, Mistral, and others.
+The findings suggest that LLMs are not capable of advanced reasoning, and their behavior is more accurately described as sophisticated pattern matching.
+Importantly, the research indicates that simply increasing computational power or model size is unlikely to improve the reasoning capabilities of LLMs.
+This implies that even future iterations, such as GPT-5, may not resolve this fundamental limitation.

+The image above illustrates the decline in performance when LLMs are presented with additional information to answer a question.
+Specifically, the study introduced one extra clause to a question.
+While the smallest models experienced the most significant impact on their response accuracy, even the o1-preview model saw a 17.5% decrease.
+It's worth noting that OpenAI's o1-preview is a Chain of Thought LLM system, unlike the other systems tested.
+It employs multiple LLM calls behind the scenes to generate a final response, making direct comparisons with other LLM systems challenging and potentially misleading.

-If you are planning to deploy LLM-based products or services, this highlights the need to understand what capabilities in LLMs are required and whether those attributes need to or will improve over time.
-As a general rule, features that rely on LLMs for pattern matching purposes with reasoning encoded in traditional programming languages will fair the best when being deployed into production.
+For organizations planning to implement LLM-based products or services, these findings underscore the importance of clearly understanding the required LLM capabilities and whether these attributes are likely to improve over time.
+As a general principle, features that leverage LLMs for pattern matching purposes, with reasoning logic implemented in traditional programming languages, are likely to be more robust and reliable when deployed into production.

 ## Sources
 - [Originial Study](https://arxiv.org/pdf/2410.05229)